-Donald Trump countersues, seeking to turn tables on woman who accused him of rape
+A jury found Trump responsible for sexual abuse.
+Now he’s suing his accuser for saying she was raped

 And they said Carroll also revealed that when she spoke to Trump attorney Joe Tacopina immediately after the verdict, she said she told him emphatically: “He did it and you know it.”

-The lawyers wrote that Carroll “made these statements knowing each of them were false or with reckless disregard for their truth or falsity.”
+The lawyers, Alina Habba and Michael T. Madaio, wrote that Carroll “made these statements knowing each of them were false or with reckless disregard for their truth or falsity.”

 “The Interview was on television, social media and multiple internet websites, with the intention of broadcasting and circulating these defamatory statements among a significant portion of the public,” they added.